Thank you for participating in World Hunger Day! See you next year.

 Ensuring that pregnant and lactating women and young toddlers have access to various nutrient-dense foods is key.
 This may involve improving access to fresh fruits, vegetables, lean proteins, whole grains, and dairy products through subsidies, food assistance programs, or community gardens.

-Encouraging regular prenatal check-ups allows healthcare providers to monitor the nutritional status of pregnant women and provide appropriate guidance and interventions.
+Encouraging regular pre- and postnatal check-ups allows healthcare providers to monitor the nutritional status of pregnant women, maternal mental health and provide appropriate guidance and interventions.

 In cases where women may not be able to obtain all the necessary nutrients from their diet alone, supplementation with vitamins and minerals such as folic acid, iron, calcium, and vitamin D may be beneficial.